tbfld/counter.ink/content/txt/2004 > “Thoughts on the Telecenter as a Model for ICT Deployment in the Rural ‘South’”.md

 ---
-title: 2004 > “Thoughts on the Telecenter as a Model for ICT Deployment in the Rural ‘South’”
+title: 2004 > "Thoughts on the Telecenter as a Model for ICT Deployment in the Rural 'South'"
 description:
 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author:
+author: tb
 images:
 order:
 enableToc:
 permalink:
 aliases:
-draft:
+draft: "false"
-publish:
+publish: "true"
-tags: data
+tags:
+  - technology
+  - international
+  - rural-dynamics
+RSS: "false"
 ---

 *A few of these  essays need a longer-than-usual introduction, and this one one of them.*